That means that members of both offer help as they can and seek help as they need.

 Get Engaged!
 Enjoy social activities and expand your circle of friends with others who value camaraderie, helping each other and staying active and engaged in a life of purpose.

-Be part of a "contact tree" to check in on members who may be living alone.
+Be part of a "contact tree" to check in on members who may benefit from a "how are you today" call.

 Driving - occasional doctor visits or shopping trips.
 (Access to rides are determined by the availability of members to drive).